 The new digital offerings to the enterprise customers have unique characteristics:

 - Extreme agility: through real-time orchestration of software-driven applications, infrastructure and network

 - Cost efficiency: through “embedded” intelligence & hyper-automation

 - Domain expertise: through combined technology & design skills achieved by partnerships, collaboration and co-creation.

 In this blog, I would like to touch on two fundamental but related changes on platform architecture which are critical for realizing the benefits offered by technology.

 - API-as-a-Product (an API marketplace created by Digital Service Provider)

 - Service Chaining (pre-baked offerings designed for efficiency, scale and performance)

-In a properly designed cloud native platform, DSPs can now create an API catalog, where API consumers and producers are ecosystem actors.
-The applications and workloads hosted by DSPs on the platform can be both consumer and producer of the APIs.
-Combining this with the domain specific VNFs or CNFs brought by DSP’s partners – an ecosystem of independent software vendors (partners), the platform can enable a fully scalable, self-managed digital mesh of applications integrated over RESTful APIs.
+In a properly designed cloud-native platform, DSPs can now create an API catalog, where API consumers and producers are ecosystem actors.
+The applications and workloads hosted by DSPs on the platform can be both consumers and producers of the APIs.
+Combining this with the domain-specific VNFs or CNFs brought by DSP’s partners – an ecosystem of independent software vendors (partners), the platform can enable a fully scalable, self-managed digital mesh of applications integrated over RESTful APIs.

 - API monetization: multi-sided business model between partners and platform provider